 Have you ever asked your taxi driver to pull into the nearest drive-thru?
 Have you ever eaten four or more Pizza Pops as soon as you got home from a heavy night?
-Hey, don’t worry, we’ve all been there and it’s not just because we’re drunken slobs.
-Now there’s science to explain why we crave high-carb foods after a few too many.
+Hey, don’t worry, we’ve all been there and it’s not just because we’re fat, drunken slobs.
+Well… I guess we can’t speak for everyone.
+But the good news is there is now a science to explain why we crave high-carb foods after a few too many brews!

 Researchers examined the effect of alcohol consumption on food intake in a group of mice.
-The scientists called this an “alcoholic weekend” experiment… sounds familiar.
-The mice were injected with alcohol over three days and after their behaviour was studied, it was found that the rodents ate significantly more food once injected with alcohol.
+The scientists called this an “alcoholic weekend” experiment (we like to call it a weekend bender, but same thing).
+The mice were injected with alcohol over three days.
+After their behaviour was studied, it was found that the rodents ate significantly more food once injected with alcohol.